The Hanlin Academy 725-1911 - China's top academic institution

 When the Imperial court moved to Beijing in 1421 the academy was initially located within Forbidden City, but in 1442 it was moved outside to a former Mongol Imperial building - the 'Court of State Ceremony'.
 The academy was spread out over twenty separate halls and was located just to the east of present day Tiananmen Square where it remained until its closure in 1911.
 It entered a golden age as the Imperial institution of arts and letters.

-It was during the Ming (1385) that the top three candidates for jinshi examinations were granted automatic entry as academicians.
+It was during the Ming (1385) that the top three candidates for Jinshi examinations were granted automatic entry as academicians.
 This was not the end of their studies for members then faced the grueling internal examination of the Institute of Advanced Studies Shù cháng guǎn, after three years of study only those who passed could stay on permanently while those who failed generally entered the Imperial Civil Service as local provincial officials.
-The examination focused on testing their ability in the areas of classical erudition and rhyme prose.
+The examination focused on testing their ability in the areas of classical erudition and poetry.

 Xu Guangqi, Hanlin